 There exists a quantum strategy with unit winning probability.
 In this strategy, two pairs of maximally entangled states

 are shared between $v_1$ and $v_3$.
-After receiving their inputs, $v_1$ perform measurements in the following bases depending on $s_1$:
+After receiving their inputs, $v_1$ performs measurements in the following bases depending on $s_1$:

-The four measurement outcomes, as ordered above, are labeled via two binary digits $(m_1,m_1')\in\{+1,-1\}^{2}$.
+The four measurement outcomes, as ordered above, are labeled via $(m_1,m_1')\in\{\pm 1\}^{2}$.
 That is, the ordering is $(+1,+1), (+1,-1), (-1, +1), (-1,-1)$.
 Meanwhile, the measurement bases of $v_3$ are chosen in the same way as in the magic square game in~\cite{arkhipov2012extending}: